 df_zero_mask = df == 0

 In the next steps, we'll use df_zero_mask, which is another DataFrame containing Boolean values.
 The goal will be to create a Boolean series, feature_zero_mask, that identifies every row where all the elements starting from the second column (the features and response, but not the IDs) are 0.
 To do so, we first need to index df_zero_mask using the integer indexing (.iloc) method.
 In this method, we pass (:) to examine all rows and (1:) to examine all columns starting with the second one (index 1).
 Finally, we will apply the all() method along the column axis (axis=1), which will return True if and only if every column in that row is True.
 This is a lot to think about, but it's pretty simple to code, as will be observed in the following step.
+The goal is to get one Series, that is the same length as the DataFrame, telling us which rows have all zeros besides the ID.

-Create the Boolean series feature_zero_mask, as shown in the following:
+Create the Boolean series feature_zero_mask, as shown in the following code:

 feature_zero_mask = df_zero_mask.iloc[:,1:].all(axis=1)